The SocialAccess appliance is an Open Virtualization Format (OVF) virtual appliance. You must deploy the appliance to your VMware server.

-If you are using Windows, extract the VMware image.
+(Conditional) If you are using Windows, extract the VMware image to access the available OVF file.

 tar -zxvf vmware_image.tar.gz

-If you do not have a DHCP server in your environment, skip to Section 2.5, Configuring the Appliance without a DHCP Server.
+(Conditional) If you do not have a DHCP server in your environment:

-The initial boot configures Access Gateway for Cloud.
-The initial boot could take between five and ten minutes for the configuration to complete.
-When the appliance is ready, it displays a welcome message with the initialization URL https://ip_address/appliance/Init.html.
+The initial boot configures the appliance.
+This process could take between five and ten minutes to complete.
+When the appliance is ready, it displays a welcome message with the initialization URL https://appliance_ip_address/appliance/Init.html.